 Although it’s shuffled venues through the years (and is building a permanent home due to open in 2020), the show always delivers a variety of top-notch artists.
-You can tap into “Roots” in several ways: via YouTube with clips of past performances, the app Roots Radio (in cooperation with WMOT-FM), or LiveStream the show.
-Admission charged.
-(Currently it seems to be on hiatus.)
+You can tap into “Roots” in several ways: via YouTube with clips of past performances.

 Every Friday at noon, revered club Third & Lindsley plays host to this two-hour radio show that airs live on Roots Radio WMOT-FM.
 Most weeks feature three or four Americana-ish acts.
 Scroll through the calendar to see who’s playing.
 The eats are pretty good there too.
 Doors open at 11am and admission is FREE.

 Nashville music journalist Craig Havighurst conducts with an array of notable artists including Buddy & Julie Miller, Ricky Skaggs, Nick Lowe, Steve Earle and Rodney Crowell.
 You can listen online to previously recorded interviews.
 WMOT-FM also features the show as part of its weekly schedule.

 Real cave.
 Real good music.
 This PBS television series puts artists including Brandi Carlile, Kathy Mattea, Nitty Gritty Dirt Band, Amanda Shires and Sam Bush in the spotlight in one-hour concerts.
 Check local listings or you can become an NPT supporter and take advantage of the Passport on-demand feature.
 Admission charged.